 We have three different sites at which residents can have their ambulatory practice.
 Based on preference and site-specific requests, incoming residents are each assigned to a particular clinic at which they will develop their practice over the next three years.
-Residents at each site are exposed to many different aspects of outpatient medicine, and because of the welcome diversity that each site provides, each resident will have a unique experience by the end of their training.
-Categorical residents will have the opportunity to see "walk-in" patients at each clinic location during their three years of training, so that they may experience different systems of health care delivery.
+Residents at each site are exposed to many different aspects of outpatient medicine, and because of the diversity that each site provides, each resident will have a unique experience by the end of their training.
+All residents will have the opportunity to see "walk-in" patients at each clinic location during their three years of training, so that they may experience different systems of health care delivery.

 Ambulatory Care Center at Jackson Memorial Hospital

 Jackson’s Ambulatory Care Center (ACC) West Academic Internal Medicine Primary Care clinic is one of the major safety net clinics in Miami.
 The clinic serves a population that is multicultural and predominantly low income.
 Many of the clinic’s patients were born outside the U.S. Residents at ACC are supervised closely by an attending physician, but are also given significant responsibility managing a panel of patients with complex medical, social, and psychological needs.
 Many residents find the experience extremely gratifying, as their patients rely on them as their primary care provider.
-A nurse navigators, social worker, dietitian, and scheduler are assigned to our clinic, which also has a dedicated staff of nurses and medical assistants.

 Miami VA Medical Center